 - Pour batter into prepared loaf pan.
 Bake for 55 -60 minutes, or until a tester inserted into center comes out clean.
 If the bread is browning too quickly, tent the pan with aluminum foil.

-- Remove from oven and let cool in the pan for a 5 minutes.
-Then run spatula along sides of pan and bread, tilt pan sideways and remove bread from loaf pan.
+- Remove from oven and allow bread to cool in the pan for 10 minutes.
+Then run spatula between sides of pan and bread, tilt pan sideways and remove bread from loaf pan.
 Let cool on wire rack for at least 15-20 minutes before slicing.